elugens/hello-javascript/docs/general-javascript-questions/data-types/object-keys-values-entries.md

 ---

-### Explain the function and syntax of the Object.entries method?
+### Can you please Explain the function and syntax of the Object.entries method?

 <details>
   <summary><strong>View Answer:</strong></summary>